9 States, DC Vote Amid Coronavirus Pandemic, Social Unrest

 Political groups have had to adjust as some states move to a system that relies largely on voting by mail.
 They include Montana, where all 56 counties decided to vote entirely by mail.
 Voting rights watchdogs in multiple states have expressed concerns about access to mail ballots, confusion about deadlines and a shortage of poll workers that could lead to long lines.

-Those voting Tuesday include the District of Columbia, Idaho, Indiana, Maryland, Montana, New Mexico, Pennsylvania, Rhode Island and South Dakota.
-Another state holding primary elections, Iowa, chose its presidential nominee early in the year and focused on other offices.
+Those voting Tuesday include the District of Columbia, Indiana, Maryland, Montana, New Mexico, Pennsylvania, Rhode Island and South Dakota.
+Two other states holding primary elections, Idaho and Iowa, chose its presidential nominee early in the year and is now focused on other offices.

 Associated Press writer Rodrique Ngowi in Providence, R.I., contributed to this report.